TimKtzm/MLP-Hedging/README.md

   -	pricing_results: creates a table of pricing results
   -	Hedging_results: creates a table of hedging results
   -	Other files with the "func" suffix contain functions only
-  -	The remaining files provide additional information on results and model architectu
+  -	The remaining files provide additional information on results and model architecture

 #### What files do I need?